 You can rent classic cross-country skis, skate skis, and snowshoes at the Frisco Nordic Center to use on your favorite trails or on our own groomed trails.
 We also sell season passes, punch card passes, and day passes for the Nordic Center ski and snowshoe trails.

 Accessing the free multi-use Rec Path in winter from the Frisco Nordic Center

-In winter, the multi-use Summit County Recreation Path (aka “the Rec Path” to locals) is groomed twice a week on Mondays and Thursdays.
+The multi-use Summit County Recreation Path (aka “the Rec Path” to locals) is groomed three times a week on Mondays, Wednesdays and Fridays.